 A German study showed the healing properties of jojoba oil face masks.
 These clay facial masks were part of a cosmetic procedure and could treat lesioned skin and mild acne (3).

 Jojoba oil contains wax esters that make it a good repair option for skin conditions like acne (4).

-Using the oil to treat acne is quite simple.
-Mix equal parts of jojoba oil and bentonite clay (buy the clay here).
+Some anecdotal evidence suggests the use of jojoba oil along with bentonite clay to treat acne.
+Since actual evidence of this method is lacking, we suggest you check with your doctor before proceeding.
+You may mix equal parts of jojoba oil and bentonite clay (buy the clay here).
 Once you have achieved a smooth consistency, apply it to your face and neck.
 Leave it on for 10 to 15 minutes and then wash it off with normal water.